RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - List comprehension should be preferred when constructing lists.
-- Where appropriate, Tuples and Generator functions should be preferred over Python lists.
+- Where appropriate, tuples should be preferred over Python lists.
 - Dictionaries and sets are appropriate for storing a collection of unique data with no intrinsic order for random access.
 - When used appropriately, dictionaries and sets are significantly faster than lists.
 - If searching a list or array is required, it should be sorted and searched using `bisect_left()` (binary search).